 It feels like Holly and I have been friends forEVER.
-And by “friends” I mean online pals, and by “forever” I mean since early 2016.
+And by “friends” I mean online pals, and by “forever” I mean a year or so.
 The sad part about being a wedding vendor is that working with specific couples has an expiration date — after all, the wedding has to come sometime!
 You work closely together for months and months and months, get to know each other, and then the wedding comes (hooray!) and your communication stops (boo!).
+Today I’m so excited to share the Coopers Hall wedding of Holly & Brenden.

 This place is GORGEOUS.
 Truly a one-of-a-kind place to marry the love of your life.
 Huge open ceilings (it’s an old auto shop!), endless windows, plants hanging from all over, and hello — those kegs!
 What a backdrop!
 I’m obsessed.